Cost–benefit analysis: History

 The concept of CBA dates back to an 1848 article by Jules Dupuit, and was formalized in subsequent works by Alfred Marshall.
 Jules Dupuit pioneered this approach by first calculating "the social profitability of a project like the construction of a road or bridge" In an attempt to answer this, Dupuit began to look at the utility users would gain from the project.
 He determined that the best method of measuring utility is by learning one's willingness to pay for something.
 By taking the sum of each user's willingness to pay, Dupuit illustrated that the social benefit of the thing (bridge or road or canal) could be measured.
 Some users may be willing to pay nearly nothing, others much more, but the sum of these would shed light on the benefit of it.
 It should be reiterated that Dupuit was not suggesting that the government perfectly price-discriminate and charge each user exactly what they would pay.
 Rather, their willingness to pay provided a theoretical foundation on the societal worth or benefit of a project.
 The cost of the project proved much simpler to calculate.
 Simply taking the sum of the materials and labor, in addition to the maintenance afterward, would give one the cost.
 Now, the costs and benefits of the project could be accurately analyzed, and an informed decision could be made.

 The Corps of Engineers initiated the use of CBA in the US, after the Federal Navigation Act of 1936 mandated cost–benefit analysis for proposed federal-waterway infrastructure.
 The Flood Control Act of 1939 was instrumental in establishing CBA as federal policy, requiring that "the benefits to whomever they accrue [be] in excess of the estimated costs."

+More recently, cost–benefit analysis has been applied to decisions regarding investments in cybersecurity-related activities (e.g., see the Gordon–Loeb model for decisions concerning cybersecurity investments).